 - Influencer marketing

-There are also some more black hat methods of using online traffic, such as buying bot traffic, or cookie stuffing.
-Although these do count as a form of paid traffic, they fall under the banner of fraud and so we will not be looking at these as an option for marketers in this post.
+There are also some more black hat methods of using online traffic, such as buying bot traffic or cookie stuffing.
+Although these do count as a form of paid traffic, they fall under the banner of fraud, so we will not be looking at these as an option for marketers in this post.

 Do you need to use paid traffic for affiliate marketing?

 Most affiliate marketers will focus on search engine optimization (SEO) and build up their content to win organic traffic.
 Some may prefer to focus on social media followers or a combination of the two.
-As these can both be lengthy processes, paid traffic is often seen as a way to give their project a boost.
+As these can both be lengthy processes, paid traffic is often seen as a way to boost their project.